Keep Your Dog Safe From These

 I thought winter was over but then we woke up to snow today with more forecast for the weekend.
-When the temperature drops, it is important to keep ourselves and our family members warm and cozy.
+When the temperature drops, it is important to keep our family members warm and cozy.
 We all need to be aware of common winter threats to pets.
-Our pet’s safety is key and it is our responsibility to ensure this.
+Our pet’s safety is our responsibility.

 Special thanks to Amber Kingsley for submitting this guest post that summarizes 3 common winter threats to pets.
 Number 1 surprised me.

 Thank you to Amber and to NEO-PAWS™ for the photos